Awards to the U.S.

-Doctorate Programs: The grant is designed to provide qualified graduate students with master degrees to pursue doctoral degrees.
+Doctorate Programs: The grant is designed to provide qualified graduate students with Bachelor’s degrees (Master’s is preferred) to pursue doctoral degrees.

-Master Programs: The grant is designed to provide qualified students with bachelor degrees to pursue master degrees.
+Master Programs: The grant is designed to provide qualified students with bachelor’s degrees to pursue master’s degrees.

 - Social Science & Education